 In this All-Clad cookware review, we'll teach you everything you need to know to buy the best All-Clad line for you.
 All-Clad is the original clad stainless cookware: the founder of the company invented the cladding process.
 All of its clad cookware lines are still made in the USA, and it is the industry standard for clad cookware.
 Few people would argue that it's high quality stuff.

 When most people think of All-Clad, they think of All-Clad D3, their tri-ply stainless cookware line with an aluminum core.
 But All-Clad makes several lines of cookware.
-In addition to D3, they make Master Chef (MC2), LTD, Copper Core, D5, D7, hard-anodized nonstick (HA1/NS1), Thomas Keller, and their newest line, C4, a gorgeous-but-expensive 4-ply copper cookware line.
-Thomas Keller and C4 are exclusive to Williams-Sonoma.
+In addition to D3, they make Copper Core, D5, hard-anodized nonstick (HA1/Essentials), and their newest line, Essentials--an enameled carbon steel so far only available at Williams-Sonoma or the All-Clad website.

-In this review, we look at all the All-Clad cookware lines in detail, from who the company is to a review of every line on the market as of late 2019.
+In this review, we look at all the All-Clad cookware lines in detail, and discuss everything from who the company is to a review of every line on the market as of late 2020.
 You will learn everything you need to know to make the right cookware buying decision--even if it is to not buy All-Clad.

 Price Tables: Comparing the All-Clad Cookware Lines